forrestjgq/lsp/thread/pwpt/pthread.md

 Threads can help you bring your application out of the cave, and Pthreads helps you do it in a way that will be neat, efficient, and portable.
 This chapter briefly introduces you to what you need to begin understanding and using threads.
 Don't worry-the rest of the book will follow up on the details left dangling in this chapter.

-[[Section 1.](#1.)1](#1.1) presents the framework for a number of analogies that I will use to explain threading as we go.
+[Section 1.1](#1.1) presents the framework for a number of analogies that I will use to explain threading as we go.
 There is nothing all that unusual in the brief story-but hereafter you will understand when I talk about programmers and buckets, which, otherwise, might seem mildly odd.

-[[Section 1.](#1.)2](#1.2) defines some essential concepts and terms used in this book.
+[Section 1.2](#1.2) defines some essential concepts and terms used in this book.
 The most important of these concepts deserves a special introduction, which will also serve to demonstrate the convention with which various particularly important points shall be emphasized throughout this book:

 > **I Asynchronous**:
 > Any two operations are "asynchronous" when they can proceed independently of each other

-[[Section 1.](#1.)3](#1.3) describes how you already use asynchronous programming on a regular basis, both as a UNIX programmer and user, and as a human being in the real world.
+[Section 1.3](#1.3) describes how you already use asynchronous programming on a regular basis, both as a UNIX programmer and user, and as a human being in the real world.
 I wouldn't dare to claim that asynchronous programming is easy, but the basic concepts it tries to model are so easy and natural that you rarely need even to think about them until you try to apply them to software.

-Threads are, to some extent, just one more way to make applications asynchronous, but threads have some advantages over other models that have been used to build asynchronous applications. [[Section 1.](#1.)5](#1.5) will show you some of the advantages as we apply various programming methods in several versions of a simple alarm clock.
+Threads are, to some extent, just one more way to make applications asynchronous, but threads have some advantages over other models that have been used to build asynchronous applications.
+[Section 1.5](#1.5) will show you some of the advantages as we apply various programming methods in several versions of a simple alarm clock.
 You will get to see "threads in action" right away, with a brief description of the few Pthreads interfaces needed to build this simple application.

-Armed, now, with a basic understanding of what threads are all about, you can go on to [[Section 1.](#1.)6](#1.6), where we will explore some of the fundamental advantages of a threaded programming model.
+Armed, now, with a basic understanding of what threads are all about, you can go on to [Section 1.6](#1.6), where we will explore some of the fundamental advantages of a threaded programming model.

-Although there are a lot of excellent reasons to use threads, there is a price to be paid. [[Section 1.](#1.)7](#1.7) provides a counterpoint to the previous section by describing some of the costs.
+Although there are a lot of excellent reasons to use threads, there is a price to be paid.
+[Section 1.7](#1.7) provides a counterpoint to the previous section by describing some of the costs.
 What it boils down to, though, is simply that you need to learn how the model works, and then apply it carefully.
 It is not as hard as some folks would have you believe.

 You have seen some of the fundamental benefits and costs.
-It may be obvious that you do not want to rush out and put threads into every application or library you write. [[Section 1.](#1.)8](#1.8) asks the question 'To thread, or not to thread?" and I will attempt to guide you toward determining the proper answer in various cases.
+It may be obvious that you do not want to rush out and put threads into every application or library you write.
+[Section 1.8](#1.8) asks the question 'To thread, or not to thread?" and I will attempt to guide you toward determining the proper answer in various cases.

 You will know at that point what threads are, what they do, and when to use them.
-Aside from brief examples, you haven't yet seen any detailed information about the particular programming interfaces (APIs) that compose Pthreads. [[Section 1.](#1.)9](#1.9) points out some of the basic landmarks of the Pthreads universe to get you oriented before we plunge ahead.
+Aside from brief examples, you haven't yet seen any detailed information about the particular programming interfaces (APIs) that compose Pthreads.
+[Section 1.9](#1.9) points out some of the basic landmarks of the Pthreads universe to get you oriented before we plunge ahead.
 The most important part of this section is 1.9.3, which describes the Pthreads model for reporting errors-which is somewhat different than the rest of UNIX and POSIX.

 <span id="1.1"> </span>
 ## 1.1 The "bailing programmers"